Health, care & future for women of the DRC.

 Empowering Women & Girls

-The ILP runs community-led health education programs including campaigns dedicated to HPV vaccination, period poverty, and annual preventative cancer screenings.
+The ILP runs community health and education programs including campaigns dedicated to HPV vaccination, menstrual health, pad distribution, and preventative cancer screenings.

-The ILP is dedicated to supporting local healthcare workers in the DRC through staffing, training, and regional professional development opportunities.
+The ILP is dedicated to supporting local healthcare workers from the DRC through staffing, training, and regional professional development opportunities.

-“Eastern DRC has become one of the most dangerous places in the world for women and children.”
+“Eastern DRC is one of the most dangerous places in the world for women and children.”

 — Sidibe Kadidia, CARE International DRC Country Director